 Batoche National Historic Site features two vegetable gardens and one flower bed.
-The flower bed welcomes visitors arriving at the Visitor Center.
-The produce gardens at the historical buildings are seeded with Heritage Seed.
+The flower bed welcomes visitors arriving at the Visitor Center and is a legacy of perennials provided by staff who return to care for it annually.
+The produce gardens at the historical buildings are planted, weeded, and cared for by school groups and interpreters - often with historic tools.

 Children Friendly Garden